Optimal Particle-Conserved Linear Encoding for Practical Fermionic Simulation: Qubit and Measurement Complexity

-Meanwhile, error decoding in CEC can be translated to fermionic state decoding for quantum simulation with a caveat.
-Unlike classical decoding, the expectation values of $\hat{O}$ are decoded in multiple measurement bases, which contributes to the measurement complexity.
-To calculate the total measurement complexity, we note that $\Re/\Im{\hat{O}}$ in Eqn$\sim$(\ref{eqn: re/im xp pair}) can be expanded as commuting Pauli strings measurable in one basis.
-It leads to the following measurement cost: \begin{theorem} The number of Clifford bases for measuring the expectation value of a quantum chemistry Hamiltonian is upper bounded by $\mathcal{O}(M^4)$. \end{theorem} \begin{proof} See Appendix \ref{appendix: measurement cost}. \end{proof} Both theorems assure the existence of an encoder with optimal qubit-to-measurement complexity trade-off.
-The final probability distributions requires decoding to avoid exponential Pauli expansion of $\mathcal{E}(\hat{O})$, a problem manifested in QEE.
-This is where we introduce FED \cite{FED_code} in Algorithm \ref{alg2}, which decodes the probability distributions of the projectors $X^{\mathbf{G}\Vec{a}}(P^{\mathbf{G}\Vec{b}}\pm P^{\mathbf{G}(\Vec{a}\oplus\Vec{b})})\rightarrow X^{ \Vec{a}}(P^{ \Vec{b}}\pm P^{ (\Vec{a}\oplus\Vec{b})})$ with the aid of Clifford transformation $\mathbf{A}$ in post-processing.
+Meanwhile, error decoding in CEC can be translated to decoding number-conserved states for quantum simulation. \cheng{However}, unlike classical decoding, the expectation values of $\hat{O}$ are decoded in multiple measurement bases, which contributes to the measurement complexity.
+To calculate the total measurement complexity, we note that $\Re/\Im{\hat{O}}$ in Eqn.~(\ref{eqn: re/im xp pair}) can be expanded as commuting Pauli strings measurable in one basis.
+It leads to the following measurement cost: \begin{theorem} The number of Clifford bases for measuring the expectation value of a quantum chemistry Hamiltonian is upper bounded by $\mathcal{O}(M^4)$. \end{theorem} \begin{proof} See Appendix \ref{appendix: measurement cost}. \end{proof} \cheng{Upon sampling in the compressed measurement basis}, FED \cite{FED_code} is introduced in Algorithm \ref{alg2} to classical post-process the probability distributions of the projectors $X^{\mathbf{G}\Vec{a}}(P^{\mathbf{G}\Vec{b}}\pm P^{\mathbf{G}(\Vec{a}\oplus\Vec{b})})\rightarrow X^{ \Vec{a}}(P^{ \Vec{b}}\pm P^{ (\Vec{a}\oplus\Vec{b})})$, where the parity $(-1)^{\Vec{c}\cdot\Vec{b}}$ is subsequently computed.

+\cheng{Compared to Ref. \cite{shee2022qubit}, FED avoids computing expectation value in the encoded subspace.
+It is compatible with all linear encoders, allowing resource leverages between the qubit and gate complexity while keeping the measurement efficient.}